chrisblossom/resolve-with-prefix/README.md

     /**
      * Only allow prefixed module resolution.
-     * Explicit modules can be required by prepending module:
+     * Explicit modules can be required by pre-pending "module:"
      * For example, module:local-module
      *
+     * Optional
+     *
      * Default: true
-     * Optional
      */
     strict: false,
 };